ESMValGroup/ESMValTool_Tutorial/setup.md

 This is an advanced feature of GitHub, and will generally be performed by the ESMValTool development team.

-## Install conda

-The python package manager Conda (anaconda or miniconda) needs to be installed on your system before the tutorial starts.
-In some cases, your system may have a central version installed already.

-More details on this process are available in the [Installation episode]({{
-page.root}}{% link _episodes/02-installation.md  %}).

 {% include links.md %}

 [cmip5-search]: https://esgf-data.dkrz.de/search/cmip5-dkrz/